 Generally speaking, to qualify for a VCF award, an individual must have suffered cancer (over 75 different forms of cancer are now recognized), respiratory illness or other related conditions.
 If an individual has unfortunately died as a result of his/her illness, an award can be granted to the estate.

-What are Economic Losses?
+What are economic losses?

 Losses an individual suffers due to a direct result of a physical injury are categorized as economic losses.
 Losses include both earnings lost before filing for a VCF claim and any future earning losses expected.
 Factors taken into consideration when examined by the VCF include age, income, disability percentage, date of the onset of the disability, and if the claimant had employer-provided benefits.

-What are Collateral Offsets?
+What are collateral offsets?

 The third piece of the VCF compensation formula is collateral offsets, also referred to as collateral source payments.
 These are the benefits an individual receives from different sources.
-These payments or funds are subtracted from the claimant’s losses and include , disability insurance payments. and death benefits and in the case of death, life insurance proceeds..
+These payments or funds are subtracted from the claimant’s losses and include , disability insurance payments. and death benefits and in the case of death, life insurance proceeds.

 Claimants do not have to deduct charitable gifts or services, donations received from charities that were privately funded, or federal tax benefits provided by the Victims of Terrorism Tax Relief Act because these are not considered to be collateral source payments.
 However, they do have to list payments from government sources (i.e. Social Security Disability, and Workers’ Compensation) and subtract them as collateral offsets.

 The VCF claim will be reviewed for eligibility before going further.
 Any mistakes or omissions in the documentation process can cause significant delays in the claim process or a denial of your claim.

-What are Qualifying Conditions to be Eligible for a VCF Claim?
+What are qualifying conditions to be eligible for a VCF claim?

 Realistically speaking, there are hundreds of illnesses and injuries the 9/11 VCF fund considers as qualified conditions.
 In general, the following types of illnesses and injuries will qualify a person to be considered for compensation.

 All claims, with the exception of death claims, must be certified by the World Trade Center Health Program (WTCHP).
 While the WTCHP is a program created to help survivors of 9/11 receive medical monitoring and health care treatment, it is not a compensation program.
 Once certified, the WTC Health Program provides the claimant with a letter indicating they have been officially diagnosed by a doctor.

 It is the VCF that can award monetary compensation.Some types of illnesses and injuries are tied to the amount of time the claimant was in an exposure zone following the 9/11 attacks in Lower Manhattan, but since these dates are often are modified and unique to each type of illness, it’s always a good idea to speak with a knowledgeable VCF attorney who is up to date on the latest changes.

-Contact Our 9/11 Victims Compensation Fund Lawyers
+Contact our 9/11 Victim Compensation Fund lawyers today

 Since the original fund was established, our law firm has successfully obtained over $300 million for clients who were severely impacted by the tragic events transpiring at Ground Zero on September 11, 2001.

 If you, or a loved one, has suffered health problems or died due to fumes, dust, or other toxic exposures from the World Trade Center site, we encourage you to contact us as soon as possible.

-Contacting our New York City law firm is free, we never charge our clients fees for legal advice unless and until we recover compensation on their behalf.
+Located nearby in New York City, contacting our VCF law firm is free.
+We never charge our clients fees for legal advice unless and until we recover compensation on their behalf.
 Our fees, as authorized by Congress, are extremely reasonable.
 We can help you apply to both the WTCHP and the VCF.

-Call us today at 888-982-8428 to learn more about the VCF compensation formula or to obtain general information about the 9/11 victim’s compensation program.
+Call us today at 888-982-8428 to learn more about the VCF compensation formula or to obtain general information about the 9/11 Victim Compensation Fund.